 Tips to Make The Most Out of The NC500

-- Plan your route and make accommodations in advance.
-The NC500 is a popular route and accommodation is limited, especially during the summer.
+- Plan your route and make accommodations in advance, especially in the summer.
+The NC500 is a popular route and accommodation is limited.
+Come without reservations in August and you might be sleeping in the car.

 - Respect the local wildlife and environment.
-The NC500 passes through some of the most beautiful and unspoiled areas of Scotland, so it is important to respect the local environment and wildlife.
+The NC500 passes through some of the most beautiful and unspoiled areas of Scotland.
+Watch for livestock on the roads!

 Fun Experiences on the North Coast 500 Route